 WHERE you retire may be as important as WHEN

-With recent federal tax law changes as well as certain state tax rate changes (namely Illinois’ pending up to 61% increase in 2020 according to an article by NBC Chicago), we feel it is paramount that each family firmly understands the ramifications of living in their current state.
+We feel it is paramount that each family firmly understands the ramifications of living in their current state, particularly through retirement.
 Although your neighbors might be wonderful, the local taverns quaint and cozy, the coaches of the soccer teams not only patient, but incredibly talented, the museums interesting, the roads and bridges well-built and efficient, and the parks full of splendor………this and much much more IS NOT FREE.
 It comes at a price, and in some instances at a hefty price.
 As prudent and responsible investors, it is time to truly understand all layers of the cost of our state and then use this newly found “State of Awareness” to drive our behavior.

 Below are some key takeaways that we’d encourage each of you to consider when you determine how much you “love your state”.

-Over the last 6 months, we’ve talked to many clients living in Illinois and other high-tax states, and have heard or discussed the merits of moving and declaring residency in various other states based on a combination of nicer weather and a more efficient and desirous tax structure.
+We’ve talked to many clients living in Illinois and other high-tax states, and have heard or discussed the merits of moving and declaring residency in various other states based on a combination of nicer weather and a more efficient and desirous tax structure.
 Based on these discussions, we’ve prepared a summary of 12 states (including Illinois) showing the various applications of state income tax, Social Security tax, pension income tax, 401k and IRA taxation, estate taxes and property taxes.
-This information was compiled from the Kiplinger State By State comparison, which is available on our website.
+This information was compiled from the Kiplinger State By State comparison.
 These numbers have been simplified for illustration purposes and don’t include various small dollar exemptions/exclusions, however, are materially correct for most high net worth families.
 To gain further insight or exact specifics, please refer to the Kiplinger website.
 Below are some key takeaways that we’d encourage each of you to consider when you determine how much you “love your state”.

 1: First $4 million exempt, then approximately 16% on amounts in excess